josehomero/Rock-Paper-Scissors/README.md

 This project solidified things I have learned with JacaScript, specifically targeting elements within an if statement.
 This project also gave me a taste of implementing CSS and styling.

+There was an instance in making this project where it wasn't working and that situation really put my problem solving skills to the test.
+I went back and made sure all the spelling was correct and made sure I didn't overlook anything.
+Through perseverance and patience I was able to debug my code and get it to work.

 ## Author